auth0/docs/articles/product-lifecycle/index.md

 ::: note
 <h4>Definitions</h4>
 <b>Breaking Change</b> A change to the Auth0 Platform that, to Auth0's knowledge, will cause failures in the interoperation of the Auth0 Platform and Customer Applications.<br>
-<b>Deprecated</b> The feature or behavior is no longer supported or maintained, no additional functionality will be added.
-Bug fixes will be made only in extreme circumstances.
-Tenants using the functionality at the time of deprecation will continue to have access.
-The functionality will be disabled for newly created Tenants.<br>
+<b>Deprecated</b> Tenants using the feature or behavior at the time of deprecation will continue to have access.
+The behavior will be disabled for newly created Tenants.
+While it will continue to be supported and minimally maintained, no additional functionality will be added. <br>
-<b>End Of Life Date</b> The date the feature or behavior is removed from the platform.
+<b>End Of Life Date</b> The date access to a feature or behavior is removed from the platform.
 End Of Life Dates can vary between different plan types.<br>
 <b>End Of Life</b> The feature or behavior is removed from the platform.
 Continued use of the feature or behaviour will likely result in errors.
-The new behavior will be automatically enabled for Tenants that had not opted in during the migraiton window. <br>
+The new behavior will be automatically enabled for Tenants that had not opted in during the migration window. <br>
 <b>Migration</b> The process by which a customer moves out from a particular behavior.
 :::